Tuesday–Sunday 11AM – 5PM

 TarraWarra Museum of Art acknowledges the Wurundjeri people of the Kulin Nation as the original custodians of the lands and waters on which the Museum stands.

 ‘Tarrawarra’ is a Woiwurrung word that translates approximately as ‘slow moving water’ and is the name given to the area in which the Museum is located within the Yarra Valley.
-Legend has it that the term ‘Tarrawarra’ refers to a bend in the nearby Birrarung (Yarra River), which courses from the Yarra Ranges through to Melbourne, flowing north of the Museum’s expansive grounds.
+Legend has it that the term ‘Tarrawarra’ refers to a bend in the nearby Birrarung (Yarra River), which courses from the Yarra Ranges through to Melbourne, flowing south of the Museum’s expansive grounds.

 TarraWarra Museum of Art is located in the picturesque Yarra Valley in Victoria, Australia.